-Village University Spring 2018
+Village University Fall 2018

 The Village University, established in 2003, was inspired by Elliot and Alma Ring, and offers courses for mature learners who are seeking stimulating study and conversation about interesting topics.
 The courses are taught by academics, scholars, and educational leaders who volunteer to share their knowledge and inspire others.
 The volunteer instructors bring the best university-level learning experiences to Concord and Carlisle.
 Our dedicated coordinators include Court Booth, Richard Cornell, Nancy Cronin, Bob Hartman, Bill Koenigsberg, Murray Nicolson, Meryl Schwartz, Alma Ring, Susan Sekuler and Phil Stark.

 CC ACE is thrilled to be able to offer Village University programs to our community members.
 We request a donation of $60 for the first course and $30 for each additional Village University course.
 Adult & Community Education is made possible through student fees, with student financial aid made possible through a grant from the Concord Carlisle Community Chest.
 The Village University is supported entirely by voluntary donations and your donations help us promote the programs.